The Directors are pleased to present the 54th Annual Report along with

 of conditions of Corporate Governance as stipulated under Clause 49 of

 11. Directors'' Responsibility Statement

 the requirements of the Companies Act, 1956.
 They believe that the

-transactions carried out during the year and
+transactions carried out during the year, and reasonably present the

 statements were audited by the statutory auditors of the Company, M/s.

 Singhi & Co., Chartered Accountants.

 Your Directors further confirm that:

-reasonable and prudent judgment so as to give a true and fair view of the state
+reasonable and prudent so as to give a true and fair view of the state

-of affairs of the Company at the end of the Financial
+of affairs of the Company at the end of the financial year and of the

-detecting fraud and other irregularities.
+detecting fraud and other irregularities; and

 Your Company''s internal Auditors have conducted periodic audits to